haroldoland/tagthiswall/README.md

 # tagthiswall
-Basic PHP script for visitors to "tag" your wall.
+Basic PHP script for visitors to "tag" your wall.<p>

 This project is designed for basic PHP learning.
 There are 2 main files:<br />
 \setup\createtable.php will create the mysql table to be used by the main index.php file.<br />
 \index.php is used to display the "wall" and to allow anyone to "tag" the wall.<p>

 Setup Instructions:<br />
-Create a mysql database for this app and leave it empty.
-The table will be built from the createtable.php file.<br />
+Create a mysql database for this app and leave it empty, or use an existing database.
+The table for the application will be created by the createtable.php file.<br />
+(If you are using Azure MySQL In App, you will not be able to create a database.
+You will have to use the default database that is created for you.)<br />
 Take note of the mysql hostname, database name, username and username password.<br />
 Copy the folders and files to a directory under the web root or to the web root itself.<br />
 Run http://website/setup/createtable.php<br />